Edward Elgar: Last major works

 Towards the end of the war, Elgar was in poor health.
 His wife thought it best for him to move to the countryside, and she rented "Brinkwells", a house near Fittleworth in Sussex, from the painter Rex Vicat Cole.
 There Elgar recovered his strength and, in 1918 and 1919, he produced four large-scale works.
 The first three of these were chamber pieces: the Violin Sonata in E minor, the Piano Quintet in A minor, and the String Quartet in E minor.
 On hearing the work in progress, Alice Elgar wrote in her diary, "E. writing wonderful new music".
 All three works were well received.
 The Times wrote, "Elgar's sonata contains much that we have heard before in other forms, but as we do not at all want him to change and be somebody else, that is as it should be."
 The quartet and quintet were premiered at the Wigmore Hall on 21 May 1919.
 The Manchester Guardian wrote, "This quartet, with its tremendous climaxes, curious refinements of dance-rhythms, and its perfect symmetry, and the quintet, more lyrical and passionate, are as perfect examples of chamber music as the great oratorios were of their type."

-By contrast, the remaining work, the Cello Concerto in E minor, had a disastrous premiere, at the opening concert of the London Symphony Orchestra's 1919–20 season in October 1919.
+By contrast, the remaining work, the Cello Concerto in E minor, had a disastrous premiere, at the opening concert of the LSO's 1919–20 season in October 1919.
 Apart from the Elgar work, which the composer conducted, the rest of the programme was conducted by Albert Coates, who overran his rehearsal time at the expense of Elgar's.
 Lady Elgar wrote, "that brutal selfish ill-mannered bounder ... that brute Coates went on rehearsing."
 The critic of The Observer, Ernest Newman, wrote, "There have been rumours about during the week of inadequate rehearsal.
 Whatever the explanation, the sad fact remains that never, in all probability, has so great an orchestra made so lamentable an exhibition of itself. ...
 The work itself is lovely stuff, very simple – that pregnant simplicity that has come upon Elgar's music in the last couple of years – but with a profound wisdom and beauty underlying its simplicity."
 Elgar attached no blame to his soloist, Felix Salmond, who played the work for him again later.
 In contrast with the First Symphony and its hundred performances in just over a year, the Cello Concerto did not have a second performance in London for more than a year.